 Some basic information:

-- Website – managed as an open-source project on Bitbucket.
+- Website – managed as an open-source project on Github.
 It’s the place for documentation, opening issues and closely following the development in general.

-- Downloading – from PyPI, or the Bitbucket site.
+- Downloading – from PyPI, or the Github site.

 - Documentation – there’s a detailed user guide, and the source distribution contains several examples.